hpc2n/linux-command-line-101/docs/index.md

-# Welcome to the course: Command Line 101
+# Welcome to the course: Introduction to Linux

 !!! note "This material"

-    Here you will find the content of the workshop "Command Line 101".
+    Here you will find the content of the workshop "Introduction to Linux".

     - Documentation about Linux at some of the Swedish HPC centres
         - HPC2N: <a href="https://docs.hpc2n.umu.se/tutorials/linuxguide/" target="_blank">https://docs.hpc2n.umu.se/tutorials/linuxguide/</a>
         - UPPMAX: <a href="https://docs.uppmax.uu.se/getting_started/linux/" target="_blank">https://docs.uppmax.uu.se/getting_started/linux/</a>
         - LUNARC: <a href="https://lunarc-documentation.readthedocs.io/en/latest/guides/linux/linux_basics_intro/" target="_blank">https://lunarc-documentation.readthedocs.io/en/latest/guides/linux/linux_basics_intro/</a>
-        - PDC: <a href="https://www.pdc.kth.se/support/documents/basics/introduction.html#basic-linux-for-new-hpc-users" target="_blank">https://www.pdc.kth.se/support/documents/basics/introduction.html#basic-linux-for-new-hpc-users</a>
+        - PDC: <a href="https://support.pdc.kth.se/doc/support-docs/basics/introduction/#basic-linux-for-new-hpc-users" target="_blank">https://support.pdc.kth.se/doc/support-docs/basics/introduction/#basic-linux-for-new-hpc-users</a>
+    - Documentation from Software Carpentry: <a href="https://swcarpentry.github.io/shell-novice/" target="_blank">https://swcarpentry.github.io/shell-novice/</a>

 !!! note "Prerequisites"

     - You need access to a Linux system.
     - You will use your own computer or any other computer (including computing access at computing centers) you have access to and that runs Linux.
     - The course project will be on Tetralith, for those that do not have other access to a computer that runs Linux.
         - For those using Tetralith, there is a <a href="https://www.nsc.liu.se/support/getting-started/" target="_blank">Get started guide for NSC here</a>.

 !!! note "Content"